j0ly/FirstProject/REPORT.md

 1. Capture the cookie-session-id with OWASP ZAP.
 2. Go to the Admin login-page with Firefox (but don’t log in, - if you are not asked for the credentials then close the browser and try again).
 3. Open “Advanced Cookie Manager” and enter the cookie-session-id you saw with OWASP ZAP into the "Value" box, replacing the existing one (delete first, then paste).
 Save the change.
-4. Re-enter the Admin page (do not only reload), and you’re in without entering credentials!
+4. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!

 Note: You can use OWASP ZAP together with another browser to capture the cookie-session-id when logging in.